arhohuttunen/coding-revolution/content/post/spring-boot-unit-testing/index.md

 }
 ```

 We could use mocks here, and it's something we can use in our integration tests.
 However, it's still going to be much slower than writing a plain unit test.

+Furthermore, every time we use `@MockBean` in our tests, Spring will create a new application context in the tests, **unable to use a cached version of the context**.
+Having to create new context adds to the overall execution time of the tests.

 Here is a quote from Spring framework documentation about unit testing: